JuliaWonhas/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 administrator of the system.
 Normal users do not have the permission to make changes here.
 Currently your home directory is your little universe in which you can do whatever you want.
-In here we will learn how work with paths.
+In here we will learn how to work with paths.
 A file or folder can be addressed either with its *absolute* or *relative path*.
 As you have downloaded and decompressed the test data you should have a folder `unix_course_files` located in your home folder.
 Assuming you are in this